NoahHenrikKleinschmidt/buildamol/docs/usage.rst

    man = bam.molecule("MAN") # alpha-mannose

    # start by connecting two NAGs together
+   # the % operator specifies which linkage to use when
+   # connecting the two molecules using the + operator
-   # 'beta 1->4' glycosydic linkage is pre-defined
+   # btw. the 'beta 1->4' glycosydic linkage is pre-defined
-   # in the CHARMM force field and can be used by its name '14bb' directly
+   # in the database as '14bb' and can be accessed using its ID
    glycan = nag % "14bb" + nag

    # add a beta-mannose to the last NAG
+   # (where + makes a copy, += will modify the molecule in place)
    glycan += bma

    # add an alpha-mannose to the beta-mannose
-   # using an 'alpha 1->3' linkage ('13ab' in CHARMM)
+   # using an 'alpha 1->3' linkage ('13ab' in the database)
    glycan.attach(man, "13ab")

    # add another alpha-mannose